Back to Podcast Guides

 4. Minute 10–15: ask one alignment question.
 Try: "What would it look like to move from enoughness today?"
 Let the answer be simple.

 5. Choose one aligned action.
-Not a life overhaul — one next step that feels cleaner than the effort loop you were in.
+Not a life overhaul.
+One next step that feels cleaner than the effort loop you were in.

 Choose a path by fit, not by spiritual FOMO

 A common meditation trap is treating every tradition, app, teacher, and technique as a new tab you must keep open.
-Michael’s advice is more organic: explore what you naturally resonate with, give a path a sincere attempt, and notice when the relationship has served its season.5
+Michael's advice is more organic: explore what you naturally resonate with, give a path a sincere attempt, and notice when the relationship has served its season.

 Use this decision filter:

-• Does this teacher or method make me feel more present, honest, and resourced — or more special, dependent, and confused?
+• Does this teacher or method make me feel more present, honest, and resourced?
+Or more special, dependent, and confused?

 • Is the practice appropriate for my current life?
 A parent, founder, athlete, therapist, or exhausted beginner may need a different entry point than an advanced retreat practitioner.